 The International Union of Medical Care and Relief Organizations (UOSSM) said on Monday the Dr Hasan Al-Araj Hospital in Hama province was struck twice on Sunday.

 The Britain-based monitoring group Syrian Observatory for Human Rights said on Monday that Russian warplanes carried out the attacks, which hit the hospital near the central village of Kfar Zeita.

 READ MORE: Syria's war - 'Russian air raids kill 9,400 in one year'

 UOSSM said there were minor injuries from the attack.
-Syrian and Russia jets have been blamed for a series of attacks that have damaged hospitals and clinics in rebel-held parts of Syria, mostly in Aleppo.
+Syrian and Russian warplanes have been blamed for a series of attacks that have damaged hospitals and clinics in rebel-held parts of Syria, mostly in the northern city Aleppo.

 Source: News Agencies